airhdl/osvvm-demo/README.md

 The `Control.value` output port of the register bank, which reflects the current value of the `Control.value` field, is looped back to the `Status.value` input port, which represents the value to be read from the `Status.value` field.

-`Axi4LiteManager` component, which is part of the OSVVM library, acts as a AXI4-Lite master.
+The `Axi4LiteManager` component, which is part of the OSVVM library, acts as a AXI4-Lite master.
 It is controlled by the Test Controller through a standard OSVVM transaction record signal.
-The test consists in writing test patterns to the `Control` register and checking that the expected values appear in the `Status` register.
+The test consists in writing test patterns to the `Control` register and checking that the corresponding values can be read from the `Status` register.